What To Know About Right-To-Work Laws

 1. Manufacturing Unions

-2. Health Care Unions
+2. Healthcare Unions

-Health care workers generally enjoy higher job security and better wages than many other professionals.
+Healthcare workers generally enjoy higher job security and better wages than many other professionals.
 Even so, they sometimes find their rights and even medical benefits challenged.
 Healthcare unions represent not just home care workers and nurses but also lab techs and doctors.
-The largest health care union is the Service Employees International Union.
+The largest healthcare union is the Service Employees International Union.
 Its membership spans three countries and totals 1.1 million members.

 3. Public Service Unions

 Even public service workers can benefit from collective bargaining arrangements.
-Because of this, several unions have stepped forward to represent childcare professionals, correction officers and sanitation workers.
-The largest public service union in the U.S. is the American Federation of State, County and Municipal Employees.
+Because of this, several unions have stepped forward to represent childcare professionals, correction officers, and sanitation workers.
+The largest public service union in the U.S. is the American Federation of State, County, and Municipal Employees.
 Its membership is 1.6 million strong.

 4. Freelancer Unions

 In the past decade, America’s gig worker population has exploded.
-From Uber drivers to graphic designs to writers, there are roughly 42 million independent contractors in the United States.
+From Uber drivers to graphic designers to writers, there are roughly 42 million independent contractors in the United States.
 While independent contractors often enjoy great flexibility in work arrangements, it costs them traditional benefits.
 Freelancer unions help to fill this gap.
 One example is Mediabistro.com, which provides media contractors with benefits.

 What Are the Right-To-Work States?

-States with right-to-work laws set their own stipulations, such as penalties when a company violates right-to-work laws.
+States with right-to-work laws set their stipulations, such as penalties when a company violates right-to-work laws.
 So far, 28 states have enacted this law.
 Almost all of these are in the South and the non-coastal West.
 Here are a few:

 • Georgia